brisarmiento/Archive-Internet-Computing/README.md

 # Archive-Internet-Computing
-Repo containing assignments for my Internet Computing class in MSU
+Repo containing assignments and contents for my Internet Computing class in MSU